“Every kid deserves a support person”

 According to the Centers for Disease Control and Prevention (CDC), suicide is the 10th leading cause of death overall in the United States, claiming more than 48,000 people in 2018.
 There were two-and-a-half times as many suicides as there were homicides in 2018.
 Suicide is the second leading cause of death among those between the ages of 10 and 34 and fourth leading cause of death among those between 35 and 54 years old.

 “We want to have educational groups for parents.
 We want to be able to assign people to help,” she said.
-“It’s important if parents are reaching out for help and it’s important for the kid because every kid matters.
-That’s my heart and that’s the mission that I want is that we become a place where every kid matters— no matter what.”
+“It’s important if parents are reaching out for help and it's important for the kid because every kid deserves to be heard.
+That’s my heart and that's the mission that I want is that we become a place where every kid— no matter what.”

 With COVID-19, the organization wasn’t able to begin fundraising, but has held its first board meeting and received its nonprofit 501(c)3 status from the federal government.

-Via said while the group is getting off the ground, she’d like to see parents hold what she calls “teen talks” and “kid konvos” with their children.
+Via said while the group is getting off the ground, she’d like to see parents hold what she calls “teen talks” and “kid convos” with their children.

 “Set a timer for 30 minutes, say this is you and me time, is there something you want to talk about?
 Is there something that happened that maybe you’re holding on to that you haven’t shared with anyone else,” she said.
 “We're not going to stop kids from going through bad experiences; the only thing we can control is giving them a support person to talk to about it.
 Every kid deserves a support person.”